aix-group/aix-group.github.io/README.md

 4. Run with `bundle exec jekyll serve`, the site is accessible at "http://127.0.0.1:4000/" (note the trailing `/`)

 ## Theme customization
-`/assets/main.scss` loads the main theme configuration and holds custom adaptations.
+`/sass/custom.scss` holds all custom adaptations